GORAG: Graph-based Online Retrieval Augmented Generation for Dynamic Few-shot Social Media Text Classification: Introduction

 \item We develop a novel graph edge weighting mechanism based on the text keywords' importance within the text corpus, which enables our approach to effectively model the relevance between keywords and labels, thereby helping the more accurate retrieval.

-\item To avoid any human-selected thresholds, we formulate the candidate label retrieval problem which is akin to the NP-hard Steiner Tree problem.
-To solve this problem, provide an efficient and effective solution to generate candidate labels.
+\item To achieve adaptive retrieval, we formulate the candidate label retrieval problem which is akin to the NP-hard Steiner Tree problem, and provide an efficient and effective solution based on the greedy algorithm.

+\item Extensive experiments from the social media contextual abuse benchmark and the web news misinformation detection benchmark demonstrate the effectiveness and efficiency of GORAG.

 \end{itemize}